 When the output target is ECMAScript 6 or higher, destructuring variable assignments remain unchanged in the emitted JavaScript code.
 When the output target is ECMAScript 3 or 5, destructuring variable assignments are rewritten to series of simple assignments.
+For example, the destructuring assignment is rewritten to the simple variable assignments

+'''

-For example, the destructuring assignment var x = 1; var y = 2; [x, y] = [y, x];
+var x = 1;

+var y = 2;

+[x, y] = [y, x];

+'''